rlchen1/PhotoLab/README.md

 # PhotoLab
-C program modules for pseudo-Photoshop with purpose of image manipulation The primary program PhotoLab.c utilizes a makefile to compile with all the other smaller modules of header files (.h) and c files (.c) in order to make a cohesive program.
+C program modules for pseudo-Photoshop program with purpose of image manipulation.
+The primary program file PhotoLab_v3.c utilizes a makefile to compile with the component modules consisting of header files (.h) and c files (.c) in order to produce a compilable, cohesive program.

-The final program presents users with a menu, where selecting different number options will result in different image "filters" being operated.
-FIlters currently range from black and white, edge detection, shuffling, brightness, mirroring, hue, rotate/flip, resizing, and saturation.
-These filters are modified using a structure and pointer system and applied to a loaded image where the image is saved to a website for viewing.
+The final program presents users with a menu, where selecting different number options will result in different image "filters" being applied to a loaded image.
+Filters range from black and white, edge detection, shuffling, brightness, mirroring, hue, rotate/flip, resizing, and saturation.
+The filters utilize a data structure and pointer system, where the output image is saved to a website for viewing, accesible at https://bondi.eecs/uci/edu/~rlchen1/.